 Fast forward to today and I hoard those single serve tuna packets in my pantry as if running out would be a crisis of massive proportions.

-When I went to Alaska a couple summers ago with Copper River Salmon, I learned something about salmon I never knew; canned salmon and salmon packets in the store are actually wild salmon.
+When I went to Alaska and made this sriracha honey salmon a couple summers ago with Copper River Salmon, I learned something about salmon I never knew; canned salmon and salmon packets in the store are actually wild salmon.

 So in addition to the tuna packet hoarding, I started hoarding salmon packets in a nice neat stack in the pantry as well and now I have two protein packed lunch options in a pinch.